Zilliqa/insights-mcp-server/README.md

 node build/index.js --http
 ```

+### 4. Configuring the LLM settings

-Add this configuration in the Gemini local settings to test the MCP server:
+Add this configuration in the LLM local settings to test the MCP server.
+This is an example for Gemini:

 ```json
 "mcpServers": {